tilt-dev/tilt.build/src/advocate.md

 We need a Developer Advocate who can help us build a community of Tilt users.
 We know this can go by many names (DevRel, Dev Evangelism, etc.), but we know we aren't great at it.
 We love Ashley McNamara's [post describing the role](https://medium.com/@ashleymcnamara/what-is-developer-advocacy-3a92442b627c): "the real goal of a Developer Advocate is to become the voice of the user.
 We gather feedback in a way developers can’t (since they know the codebase too well), then use that feedback to shape the product to become what it needs to be."

 ### What You'll Do
 - Organize the Tilt community.
-Maybe that's in the Slack channel, or meetups, or Twitter.
+Across Slack channels, meetups, Twitter, and wherever else it makes sense.
 - Learn from our community.
 What's hurting them that brings them to Tilt?
-What's still hurting after they pickup Tilt?
+What's still hurting after they pick up Tilt?
 - Fight for the user.
 Bring what you've learned to help us improve the product, by advocating within our company.
 What bugs are we dropping on the floor?
 - Tell Tilt's story.
 Blogs, conferences, documentation, workshops, sample apps.
+- Create systems so the whole team contributes to telling Tilt's story (it's too much for one person)
 - Help us reach more users to become the ubiquitous tool for microservice dev.
 - Stay informed of what's happening in tech.
 What's the latest Kubernetes distribution?
 How is Go's module system going to impact container builds?
+- Find communities we're missing that would benefit from cloud-native dev.
+Does data science need Tilt?
+Is Tilt a game changer for game devs?

 ### Our Ideal Candidate
+- Has been a dev advocate on a small or mid-szed team.
+Because we're small and you'll be our first dev advocate, we think you need prior experience to succeed here.
 - Active in the Kubernetes community.
 (Or a related developer community)
 - Spends time with the team in New York City, even if you live elsewhere.
 (This would be our first remote role; as former remote employees ourselves we know it's important to be upfront and to work on it)